Judy-45/LSE-DS105-Data-Dwelling-Detectives/index.md

 When considering the median score, which is broadly similar to the average across all factors, there is still an obvious decrease specifically in the 'pharmacy' option.
 This suggests some potential inconsistency or lower perceptions regarding pharmacy availability or quality among residents.

-In summary, while Urbanest Apartments offer advantages such as transportation convenience,and access to pharmacy services, there may be a potential disadvantage in terms of safety and shopping options, as indicated by the lower score.
+To conclude, while Urbanest Apartments offer advantages such as transportation convenience,and access to pharmacy services, there may be a potential disadvantage in terms of safety and shopping options, as indicated by the lower score.

 #### **Chapter Apartments**
 Based on the radar chars shown below, Chapter Apartments have strengths and one possible weakness.
 Advantages include high scores of 4 for "transportation" and "pharmacy," indicating excellent transportation options and convenient access to pharmacies.
 Scores of 3.5 for "food & dairy products" suggest a satisfactory food options.